-In v11.4.0 of the HITRUST CSF (to be released Nov.
-2024) and later, a new AI Cybersecurity regulatory factor will be made available.
+In v11.4.0 of the HITRUST CSF and later, a new HITRUST Security for AI Systems compliance factor will be made available.
 This factor can be optionally added to HITRUST e1, i1, and r2 readiness and validated assessments which include within the scope of the assessment an IT platform that leverages an AI model.

-When the AI Cybersecurity compliance factor is added to a HITRUST assessment, three additional tailoring questions will be asked:
+When the HITRUST Security for AI Systems compliance factor is added to a HITRUST assessment, three additional tailoring questions will be asked:

 The following table includes information about each potential response to question 1.
 These will be presented as checkboxes in MyCSF (not as radio buttons), allowing many to be selected for a single assessment (as is needed if the assessment’s in-scope IT platforms leverage more than one type of AI model).